what is covenantmd?

 What if I need to see a specialist?

-We can make referrals to specialists just like any other primary care doctor (unless you have an HMO health plan, which may require a primary care "gatekeeper" to access a specialist).
+We can make referrals to specialists just like any other primary care healthcare provider (unless you have an HMO health plan, which may require a primary care "gatekeeper" to access a specialist).
 And we'll have the time to confer more in depth with your specialist.
-We also offer the outstanding service of RubiconMD, which connects your primary care doctor with a specialist in under 4 hours.
+We also offer the outstanding service of RubiconMD, which connects your primary care provider with a specialist in under 4 hours.
 Compare that to a standard wait of 3 months to see the Dermatologist!

 Insurance premiums AND membership fees?
 Why should I pay twice for a primary care doctor?